JacobCrabill/FlurryPP/README.md

 The other two test cases are for the inviscid Navier-Stokes (Euler) equations.
 One is for supersonic flow over a wedge, and the other is for subsonic flow over a circular cylinder.
 Note that although Flurry does have a shock-capturing method implemented, it is still in the developmental phase, so general transonic and supersonic cases should be approached with caution.
 The cylinder test case uses a very coarse mesh, and is intended purely for the purpose of testing the functionality of the code on arbitrary unstructured quad meshes from Gmsh, and demonstrating the method for applying boundary conditions to Gmsh meshes.

+Lastly, there are several test cases available for overset grids in both 2D and 3D to see the available functionality.

 Post-Processing